sheril5/infra/README.md

 # Tekton Flow For Capten
 ## Tekton CI/CD Pipeline
-1. Login to the capten ui page by clicking on this link https://alpha.intelops.app/login
+1. Login to the capten ui page

 2. Onboarding git project in to capten